Soka Gakkai International

 Living through these experiences helped me to truly understand the consequences of war and the resulting personal trauma--the divisiveness and the pain that families suffer.
 I have seen children lose their entire family.
 I have spoken with parents unable to find their missing child.
 I have witnessed the most despicable behavior--the dehumanization of individuals and the devastating and destructive power of the world of anger.

 Then we had the opportunity to relocate to Australia.
 That was the greatest benefit I received.
 We had chanted for many years to find refuge in a safe and peaceful country as far as possible from our homeland.
-Coming to Australia gave me the wonderful opportunity to repay my debt of gratitude for all the benefits that I had received in my years of practice in the SGI.
+Coming to Australia gave me the wonderful opportunity to repay my debt of gratitude for all the benefits that I had received in my years of practice in the SGI. related article Making a Change in My Community by Jennifer Isidore Jennifer Isidore from London describes how an encounter on her way home led her to draw on her Buddhist faith and take action to build bonds of trust and understanding with young people in her community.

 I resolved to use my life experience to help families who also had suffered through traumatic wartime experiences.
 In 1989 I began working with refugees arriving in Australia from Spanish-speaking countries.
 In 1992, I received a most rewarding opportunity to begin working in an assistance program for survivors of torture, war and trauma and their families.
 These families arriving from various war torn countries were from diverse ethnic backgrounds and had differing religious beliefs.
 Working for and with these families has been an extraordinary and inspiring educational experience for me.
 They share stories of the most horrific, cruel and unimaginable situations.
 It is my privilege to be there when they arrive here in Australia and begin their journey of rebuilding a new life.